tling3/FrontDesk-Client/README.md

 # FrontDesk Application

-I wrote this application as a side project to continue to refine my skills with React.
-The application itself and the technology involved is described below.

-## FrontDesk Description

 This is a Single Page Application (SPA) built with React and Redux that tracks participants checking-in for an activity.
 The application allows a user to register themselves for a particular class.

 ## FrontDesk Technology